ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     .. note::
         Message signature algorithms that require the message data to be processed more than once cannot be used in a multi-part operation, and can only be used with the single-part functions.
-        For example, the PureEdDSA algorithms cannot be used with multi-part sign operation, but can be used with a multi-part verify operation.
+        For example, the PureEdDSA and SLH-DSA algorithms cannot be used with multi-part sign operation, but can be used with a multi-part verify operation.

         See the individual algorithm descriptions for details.